jiezhou-2/lglasso/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The package lglasso  implements the algorithms proposed in Zhou et al. (2021), which aims to estimates the microbial interaction network (modeled by Gaussian graphical model) based on irregularly-spaced longitudinal abundance data.
+The initial version of the package implemented the algorithms proposed in Zhou et al. (2021), which can estimate the high-dimensional  networks  from longitudinal data using Gassian grapical models.
-There are two models in Zhou et al. (2021)  which correspond two scenarios.
-The first model is homogeneous stationary Gaussian graphical model (SGGM) in which all the subjects share a same auto-correlation parameter $\tau$.
-The second model is heterogeneous SGGM in which each subject possesses his/her own auto-correlation parameter $\tau_i$.
-For the details of the algorithms and the output of the packages, please see Zhou et al. (2021).
-The package also has been published on CRAN.
+The current version includes several important extensions and improvements compared to the previous ones.
+The overarching goal however is the same, i.e., utilize the possible correlations between high-dimensional data to improve the estimations of networks.
+Specifically, currently the package implements three network models which correspond to three different way how the correlated data are modeled.
+Furthermore, the package can also estimate the individual networks for each cohorts which is particular useful in clinical studies.

 ## Installation